Northern Croatia: Modern infrastructure

+Drama series Gruntovčani, shot in Sigetec, Varaždin county has a plot revolved around the railway system in the region in some episodes, primarily in the episode 9, "Na probi" (On trial) and episode 10 "Ostajte ovdje" (Don't leave the home).
+Both of these episodes are supposedly shot in non-existent "Srednjaci" village railway station, while in reality, it is the city of Ludbreg railway station, a city between two major regional capitals - Varaždin and Koprivnica.

 Technology

 The innovative sector of Northern Croatia has experienced growth in the past years.
 In 2005, Microsoft established a worker training center in Varaždin.
 Following this, many other companies have established universities in the fields of Information technology, Automation, and Electronics.
 The continued investment in universities in the region will meet the demands of the consumers that live there and will continue growth in the region.
 The availability of first-class human resources in a university in Varaždin has led to advances in software and game development.

 Education

 Public universities

 Two national public universities are operating in the region.